Abdelhamid-El-rashidy/RGBit/README.md

-# Image Processing Application
+# RGBit

-A modern **Image Processing GUI** built using **C++ and the Qt Framework**, featuring tools for filtering, blurring, and image transformations such as brightness, contrast, and color adjustments — similar to photo editors like Pixlr or Photoshop.
+RGBit is a Comprehensive image processor desktop application with **24** filters built using **C++ and the Qt Framework**, featuring tools for filtering, blurring, and image transformations such as brightness, contrast, and color adjustments — similar to photo editors like Pixlr or Photoshop.

 ---